jmichelsen/bisl__backend/README.md

 $ docker-compose up bisl
 ```

-That will build the project from the Dockerfile, run migrations, and start the local webserver.
+That will build the project from the Dockerfile, run migrations, and start the local web server.
 You can then access the project on host `http://0.0.0.0` and port `8009`:
 ```bash
 http://0.0.0.0:8009/
 ```